Best web hosting UK: top-quality website hosting

 - Software optimizations to make your WordPress site faster are just the next level.
 SiteGround develops its own technology – custom Ultrafast PHP setup, caching, and on-page optimizations are included.

-- Security is also strong – from daily backups to DDoS protection and 24/7 monitoring for any vulnerabilities, it has your back covered.
+- Security is also strong – from daily backups to DDoS protection and from WAF to 24/7 monitoring for any vulnerabilities, it has your back covered.

 What you should remember is that SiteGround is beginner-friendly, and its intuitive control panel ensures ease of use.
 The prices are not the lowest, but servers available in the UK are very powerful and secure.

 Talking about the plans an its costs, they can be seen at quite a premium price point.

 SiteGround has 3 shared hosting plans: StartUp (£2.99/mo), GrowBig (£4.99/mo), GoGeek (£7.49/mo).

 When you purchase a plan, any of them, you’ll get SSL certificates, unlimited bandwidth, daily backups, Cloudflare CDN, and free email.

 - StartUp plan – 1 website, 10GB storage, and up to 10k visits/month.
 This is more than enough for a personal blog, for instance.
 However, it does not have staging nor Ultrafast PHP.

 - GrowBig plan – unlimited websites, 30GB storage, and up to 100k visits/month.
 Additional features include daily backups and Ultrafast PHP

 - GoGeek plan – unlimited websites, 40GB storage, and up to 400k visits/month.
 You’ll also get everything from GrowBig plus the white-label hosting option and priority support.
 If you run a small to medium business, this plan will suit you.